victorcardonaf/my-flask-app/README.md

 ## 1. Deploy it using docker locally  ##
 It was tested in `Docker version 26.1.1` running in Mac.<br/>
 You need to install docker Desktop in your local machine.
 To deploy it locally in docker just clone the repo and go to the directory where the repo was cloned.
-Once there and execute these commands in sequence:
+Once located there, execute these commands in sequence:

 ```
 $ docker build -t my-flask-app .